xiidea/EasyConfigBundle/README.md

 `use Xiidea\EasyConfigBundle\Services\FormGroup\ConfigGroupInterface;`

 ### 4. Create Config entity class:
-By default `XiideaEasyConfigBundle` supports Doctrine ORM.
+By default `EasyConfigBundle` supports Doctrine ORM.
 However, you must provide an Entity class and the class has to extend the class  `\Xiidea\EasyConfigBundle\Model\BaseConfig`.
 To configure the Entity class properly please follow the detailed [instructions](https://github.com/xiidea/EasyConfigBundle/blob/main/Resources/doc/config-entity.md).

 ### 5. Configure yaml file:
 Create a file in the following directory `config/packages` with the exact name `xiidea_easy_config.yaml`